Different Types of Scleroderma and How to Treat

 • Your skin may change to a red, white, or blue color.

-• If the esophagus is harmed, dysphagia or heartburn may result.
+• If the esophagus is damaged, dysphagia or heartburn may result.

 • Constipation or diarrhea if the intestines are impacted, as well as cramps.